ISISComputingGroup/ibex_developers_manual/DAE-Live-View.md

 ```
 `number_of_time_channels` is displayed on the DAE Run Information tab as "time channels".
 Note that this value will change if they ever change their time channel boundaries.

-## error on profile picture about not enough data for dataWidth*height
+## error on profile picture about not enough data for `dataWidth*height`

 This is caused by the array pv being viewed not being large enough to contain all the data, this is determined by `NELEMENTS` in `liveview.cmd` in `ioc/isisdae`.
-It is set by the macro `LIVEVIEW_NELEMENTS` it needs to be at least sizeX x sizeY.
+It is set by the macro `LIVEVIEW_NELEMENTS` it needs to be at least `sizeX` x `sizeY`.
 In some cases `EPICS_CA_MAX_ARRAY_BYTES` could need increasing, but we have set this quite large now (and EPICS7 did away with it), so it would be gateway/pcaspy/CSS where it might have an effect.